Intrapreneurship Definition – Characteristics of an Intrapreneur

 8. Examples of Intrapreneurship Companies That Encourage an Intrapreneurial Spirit

-I’m going to make reference to two examples of intrapreneurs and intrapreneurship, which are ‘DreamWorks Intrapreneurship‘ and ‘Google Intrapreneurship‘.
+I’m going to make reference to two examples of intrapreneurs and intrapreneurship.
+These are ‘DreamWorks Intrapreneurship‘ and ‘Google Intrapreneurship‘.

 i.
 DreamWorks intrapreneurship

-Most of us have heard of DreamWorks, they are the creators of several Hollywood blockbuster movies.
-More recent films they’ve created include The Baby Boss and Trolls, with other famous favorites like Shrek and Madagascar too.
+Most of us have heard of DreamWorks.
+They are the creators of several Hollywood blockbuster movies.
+More recent films they’ve created include The Baby Boss and Trolls.
+They have other famous favorites like Shrek and Madagascar too.

 DreamWorks encourages all staff, which is regardless of their job title, to be a part of the film-making process.
-This is achieved through them sending in their own ideas.
+This is encouraged by asking employees to put forward their own ideas.

 At DreamWorks employees take free classes to learn how to pitch their ideas.
 They then pitch these ideas directly to executives.